This document provides a step-by-step guide to reproduce the results

 Note: Due to long run times several modifications have been made:

-parameter in the relevant code
+n_reps parameter in the relevant code

 chunk.
-Each repeat adds just over an hour to the run time.eval=FALSE
+Each repeat adds just over an hour to the run time.eval=FALSE and

-to prevent the code from running.
+include=FALSE to prevent the code from running.
 To

 reproduce these results anyway, simply remove these two arguments.The runtime for this document (on a 2024 M4 Macbook Pro with 16GB RAM) without the real data applications is approximatley 3.5 hours.
 The runtime for the each real data applications is approximately 1-2 days (on a cluster).